giuliacm/ubc-gpa-calculator/README.md

 ## UBC GPA Calculator

-A simple script for UBC students to log in to the Student Service Centre and calculate their GPA (since UBC only provides percentage-based averages).
+A simple script for UBC students to log in to the Student Service Centre and calculate their GPA (since UBC only provides students with their percentage-based averages).

 GPA calculation takes into consideration credit weight for each course, and allows users to choose between a 4.0 or 4.33 scale.